Lingual-Neuro Testing

 Client Education

-One of the unique benefits of this approach is that, once taught, clients can learn to use it on themselves.
+One of the unique benefits of this approach is that, once taught, clients can learn to use it on their particular “hot spots.”
 Monitoring changes in point sensitivity over time may help track progress or identify when additional support is needed.

-While Lingual-Neuro Testing shows compelling anecdotal and clinical promise, it’s important to acknowledge that scientific validation remains limited — largely due to the subjective and neurologically complex nature of the technique.
-The subtle, individualized responses involved make large-scale, blinded studies inherently challenging.
-Still, many practitioners report consistent, reproducible patterns in clinical use, suggesting LNT may reflect underlying neurovisceral connections worthy of further study.
+While Lingual-Neuro Testing shows compelling anecdotal and clinical promise, it’s important to acknowledge that scientific validation remains limited — largely due to the subjective and variable nature of the technique.
+The subtle, individualized responses involved make large-scale, blinded studies inherently challenging — though I would love to see this happen based on the impressive results I’ve gotten with the technique.
+I believe that LNT reflects underlying connections worthy of further study.
+I have found tremendous value in using it to help clients achieve resolution of complex health concerns.

 To learn more about the experience: